cmorrow/cmorrow.github.io/_posts/2016-08-29-es6-object-property-assignment-shortcut.md

 console.log(o.a); // "foo"
 {% endhighlight %}

-For more ES6 features visit this awesome site: [ES6-Features.org](http://es6-features.org/)
+For more ES6 features visit this awesome site: <a href="http://es6-features.org/" target="_blank">ES6-Features.org</a>